Japan Agency for Medical Research and Development, Research Program on HIV/AIDS

 D.Discussion

-ART introduction has allowed HIV-positive patients to remain in a stable condition for long periods of time; consequently, the development of malignancies among HIV-positive patients has emerged as an issue that requires appropriate management.
-The present study was initiated with the aim of addressing this issue.
-Its results showed that the incidence of non-AIDS-defining malignancies among HIV-positive patients is increasing each year in Japan.
-Previous studies have already shown that the prevalence of malignancies among HIV-positive patients tends to be higher than that among the general Japanese population.
-The present study revealed that, when comparing the age-adjusted prevalence rates in 2020 to 2021 based on the model population in 1985, the prevalence among HIV-positive patients was 0.90 times that in the general Japanese population (0.9 times that in the 2019–2020 study).
-Given that data for some AIDS-defining malignancies, namely malignant lymphoma, cervical cancer, and Kaposi’s sarcoma, were excluded from the aggregated data in the present study, the actual incidence rates of malignancies may be even higher.
-However, because the effects of HIV infection become evident after some time post-infection, monitoring long-term changes seems necessary.
-The distribution of malignancies among HIV-positive patients differed clearly from that among the general Japanese population.
-Lung cancer, liver cancer, leukemia, head and neck cancer, pharyngolaryngeal tumors, anal cancer, and testicular tumors were characteristically common in HIV-positive patients.
-Liver cancer has been suggested to be affected by concomitant hepatitis C and B virus infection and anal cancer with human papillomavirus infection.
-In contrast, there is no known association between lung cancer and viral infections.
-Notably, the prevalence of leukemia is particularly high in Japan; this includes all subtypes of leukemia, namely the myeloid, lymphatic, acute, and chronic subtypes, and there are no characteristic differences among their prevalence rates.
-The annual incidence of the eight major malignancies indicated that there has been a sharp increase in the incidence of lung cancer in the past few years.
-Despite the lack of definitive data in this regard, HIV-positive patients could be more likely to be predisposed to factors for developing lung cancer, such as smoking, than others.
-Thus, the promotion of smoking cessation in HIV-positive patients will presumably be an important issue in the future.
-Furthermore, the incidence of colorectal cancer is also increasing, and future trends in this context could also be important.
-On the contrary, liver cancer, which is presumably caused by co-infection with hepatitis C virus transmitted through blood products, had been the most common malignancy until 2009, but its incidence has decreased thereafter; nevertheless, it would still be considered necessary to monitor the future trends in the incidence of liver cancer.
-Based on the distribution of CD4 cell counts at the time of onset of malignancy, the incidence of malignancies was higher among patients with lower CD4 cell counts.
+ART introduction has allowed patients with HIV to remain in a stable condition for a long time; consequently, the development of malignancies among these patients has become an issue.
+Therefore, the present study was started to address this issue.
+This study revealed that the incidence of non-AIDS-defining malignancies in patients with HIV is increasing each year in Japan as well.
+According to preceding studies, the prevalence of malignancies in patients with HIV tended to be higher than that in the Japanese population.
+The present study revealed that when the age-adjusted prevalence in 2021 to 2022 based on the model population in 1985 was compared, the prevalence in patients with HIV was 0.83 times as high as that in the Japanese population (0.9 times in the 2020–2021 study).
+Given that some AIDS-defining malignancies, namely malignant lymphoma, cervical cancer, and Kaposi’s sarcoma, were excluded from the aggregated data in the present study, the incidence rates of malignancies may be even higher.
+However, because the effects of HIV infection become evident a while after the infection, monitoring long-term changes seems necessary.
+The distribution of malignancies observed in patients with HIV was clearly different from that in the Japanese population.
+Lung cancer, liver cancer, leukemia, head and neck cancer, pharyngolaryngeal tumors, anal cancer, and testicular tumors were characteristically common in patients with HIV.
+Liver cancer has been suggested to be affected by concomitant infection with the hepatitis C and B viruses, and anal cancer has been suggested to be associated with infection with human papillomavirus.
+Recent data have suggested the association between lung cancer and viral infection.
+Particularly in Japan, the prevalence of leukemia is characteristically high.
+All subtypes of leukemia, namely myeloid, lymphatic, acute, and chronic subtypes, have been observed, and no characteristic differences exist among them.
+The annual incidence of eight major malignancies indicated that a sharp increase in the incidence of lung cancer had been noticeable for the previous few years.
+Despite the lack of definitive data, patients with HIV are highly likely to be predisposed to risk factors for developing lung cancer, such as smoking.
+Thus, promotion of smoking cessation in patients with HIV is presumed to be an important issue in the future.
+Furthermore, the incidence of colorectal cancer is increasing, and the future trend needs to be closely monitored.
+Meanwhile, liver cancer, which is presumably caused by co-infection with hepatitis C virus transmitted through blood products, was the most common malignancy until 2009; however, its incidence decreased thereafter.
+Therefore, monitoring the future trend in the incidence of liver cancer is also necessary.
+Based on the distribution of CD4 cell counts at the onset of malignancies, the incidence of malignancies was higher in patients with a lower CD4 cell count.
 However, the distribution gradient was small, and the onset of malignancies was not as strongly associated with CD4 cell counts as the onset of opportunistic infections.
-Furthermore, malignancies mainly developed in patients who were in their 40s or older and were mostly detected after HIV-positive patients had been treated for 1 year or more.
-This finding suggests that the risk of developing malignancies is not greatly reduced even if the treatment for HIV infection improves CD4 cell counts.
+As regards age, malignancies mainly develop in patients in their 40s or older.
+In addition, malignancies were mostly detected after patients with HIV had been treated for 1 year or more.
+Even if the treatment of HIV infection improves CD4 cell counts, the risk of developing malignancies will not be greatly reduced.
+As patients with HIV are treated for a long period, they are likely to develop malignancies.
+In future treatment of HIV infection, which includes control with ART and monitoring of metabolic complications, patients with HIV might need to undergo regular screening more frequently for early detection of malignancies than the general middle-aged and older population undergoing outpatient screening.

 E.Conclusion

-We investigated and characterized the incidence of various malignancies among HIV-positive patients.
-In addition to the originally high incidence of lung cancer, the incidence of colorectal cancer has been rapidly increasing in recent years; thus, the factors underlying this increase need to be analyzed.
+We have investigated and characterized the incidence of malignancies in patients with HIV.
+In addition to the originally high incidence of lung cancer, the incidence of colorectal cancer has been rapidly increasing in recent years.
+Therefore, the factors for this increase need to be analyzed.